olivvybee/livasch.com/posts/2020-09-07-how-to-set-up-netlify-cms-previews-with-next-js.md

 >
 > I am not claiming that this is the absolute best way to do this.
 It is simply the method I discovered.
 One particular thing to note is that the CMS can take a few seconds to load, since it only starts loading after the first render.

-I'm going to assume that you have a Next.js site set up and that you want the CMS to be available at `/admin`.
+I'm going to assume that you have a Next.js site set up and that the CMS is set up to be available at `/admin` using the `<script>` tag method.

-First of all, if you already have Netlify CMS set up using the `<script>` tag method, you'll want to remove that page (`/public/admin/index.html`).
-In fact, go ahead and remove the entire `/public/admin` directory, because you won't be serving any static files for the admin page anymore.
+First of all, you'll want to remove the page that's currently hosting the CMS (`/public/admin/index.html`).
+Then, move the Netlify CMS `config.yml` to the top level of the `public` directory.

 Next, install the [`netlify-cms-app`](https://www.npmjs.com/packages/netlify-cms-app) package.
 We're going to use this to initialise and customise the CMS.